jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 - Fix other strategy balance:
   - Balance Summons cost
 - Fix: "Failed to save" when there are too many saves"
-- TheyCallMeWitch — Today at 10:42 PM
-Super odd bug, I'll try and be specific.

-I am a Farseer.
-I spawn in next to blue portal and use Cone--Pull--Drownx3 on a group of baddies.
-I step into blue portal and get sent far away.
-I use Dash to zoom the full extent of my enhanced sight to leap to my friend.
-We pass turn.

-Before the enemy turn ends, I somehow teleport to the middle of the screen and immediately have all my hitpoints removed.
-When our next turn comes around, I am dead.
 -
 - WhiteScythe — Today at 7:26 PM
 Been encountering an issue in multiplayer, seashell or walrus, where if the primary player is AFK for more than a minute it kicks the other player back out and makes a backup.